 Pinging or popping sounds coming out of the ductwork are usually a result of thermal expansion.
 I.e. The sounds occur as the ductwork expands and contracts upon heating and cooling.
 To eliminate this noise, locate the specific point the sound is coming from in the duct runs and make a small dent in the sheet metal around the spot.

 Rattling noises usually occur when the fan or the cabinet are not screwed down tightly.
 Try tightening all the screws on each panel and component of the appliance; it should take care of the noise.

 However, you don’t want to make grinding sounds from your furnace lightly.
 Grinding sounds usually occur when something is wrong with the motor bearings of the unit.
 Don’t attempt a DIY approach for this problem.
 Instead, shut down the system and call the technicians for help the minute you discover this problem.

 Related Article: 10 Common Furnace Problems and How to Fix Them

 Many things can be responsible for the breakdown of your home furnace.
 But you can’t simply sit on your hands when your furnace is not working.
 You either attempt to DIY the solution or call the people who can fix it.
 Or better still, you can purchase a new one.
 Regardless you don’t want to journey through the cold months without a functioning HVAC system.

-Even if you’re a DIY pro, there’ll always be problems that’ll be beyond your capabilities.
+Even if you’re a DIY pro, there will always be problems that will be beyond your capabilities.
 You’ll need professional help with those, and that’s where we come in.
 Simply call us at ALP Heating if you need same-day furnace repair services.
 We’ll be glad to be of assistance to you.